cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 </tbody>
 </table>

-### Constant Speed Fans Using a Data-Logging Power Meter
+### Constant Speed Fans Using a Data-logging Power Meter

 This calculation is for a cooling tower with constant-speed fans.
 Measured input data is average hourly power draw (in kW) as measured by a DENT power logger for each fan in the cooling tower.